Aaron98990/ways-of-the-game/misconduct.md

 > - attempts to deceive the referee, e.g. by feigning injury or pretending to have been fouled (simulation)

 This is known as the flop.
 A player can be cautioned for this whether or not contact is made with an opponent.
+Just because a player does not complain after the flopping does not mean this should be ignored.

 - [A player runs into a defender's leg in an attempt to deceive the referee and is shown a caution.](https://www.youtube.com/watch?v=M_jnrBAPYd4)
 - [A player fakes an injury and is cautioned for attempting to deceive the referee.](https://youtu.be/UAbX7wld9vg?t=7646)